Invoiced/docs/accounting/quickbooks-online.md

 2. Select **QuickBooks**.

+3. Configure the data you wish to import, date range, and any other settings.

-3. Click **Start**.
+4. Click **Start**.

-4. The importer will begin working.
+5. The import tool will begin processing your request.
 You are free to leave the page once the import starts.
-If you leave you will get an email afterwards with the result.
+You will get an email afterwards with the result.

-5. Once the import is finished you will see the newly imported data on the **Customers** and **Invoices** page.
+6. Once the import is finished you will see the newly imported data on Invoiced.
+The import detail screen has a list of all records that were imported.

 ## Edge Cases